csci338/class-exercises-fall2024/lab03/answers.md

 ### 1.1.
 List the contents of the lab03-exercises repo immediately after initialization
 ```
 # paste code here
+drwxrwxrwx 1 root root 4096 Sep  5 10:58 .
+drwxrwxrwx 1 root root 4096 Sep  5 10:36 ..
+drwxrwxrwx 1 root root 4096 Sep  5 10:58 .git
+-rwxrwxrwx 1 root root   27 Sep  5 10:40 README.md

 ```

 ### 1.2.
 Paste the output of your `git status` command
 ```
 # paste code here
+git status
+On branch main

+No commits yet

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+        README.md

+nothing added to commit but untracked files present (use "git add" to track)

 ```

 ### 1.3.
 Paste the output of the state of your repository after committing your README.md file
 ```
 # paste code here
+git status
+On branch main
+nothing to commit, working tree clean

 ```

 ### 1.4.
 Copy your `git log` output
 ```
 # paste code here
+git log
+commit fc6356579ed42b06e5c8d2b6b626773ce8896722 (HEAD -> main)
+Author: root <root@ChristiansCPU>
+Date:   Thu Sep 5 11:31:53 2024 -0400

+    add README.md to the repository

 ```

 ### 1.5.
 Copy your `git diff` output
 ```
 # paste code here
+diff --git a/README.md b/README.md
+index 9a8d849..cff67cd 100644
+--- a/README.md
++++ b/README.md
+@@ -1 +1,3 @@
+-# Hello, this is my header!
+\ No newline at end of file
++# Hello, this is my header!
++# Find All Duplicates
++# Write a function (or static method in the case of Java) that accepts a list of integers and returns a list of only those integers that appear more than once.
+\ No newline at end of file

 ```